JonKing93/pfdf/docs/api/data/usgs/tnm/api.rst

             query(datasets)

         Makes a single query to the TNM API and returns the response as a JSON dict.
-By default, raises an error if the response contains error messages, but see below to disable this behavior.
+By default, raises an error if the response contains error messages, but refer below to disable this behavior.
 The ``datasets`` should be a string or list of strings.

     .. dropdown:: Spatial Filters